 Can Jack’s team bash the monsters, save the girl, and become the Post-Apocalyptic Action Heroes?

-My Review of The Last Kids On Earth
+The Last Kids On Earth Review

 Told in a mix of black and white graphics and easy-to-read paragraphs, The Last Kids on Earth was a quick, enjoyable read that anyone over the age of 8 could easily appreciate it.
 I giggled at least 5 times while reading it.
 It has hilarious lines, perfect illustrations, and the swash-buckling adventure spirit that any imaginative kid (or adult) can get behind.